awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 **Test your function's operation in CloudFront**
 It's important to complete integration testing, where your function is associated with a distribution and runs based on a CloudFront event\.
 Make sure that the function is triggered for the right event, and returns a response that is valid and correct for CloudFront\.
 For example, make sure that the event structure correct, that only valid headers are included, and so on\.
 As you iterate on integration testing with your function in the Lambda console, refer to the steps in the Lambda@Edge tutorial as you modify your code or change the CloudFront trigger that calls your function\.
-For example, make sure that you're working in a numbered version of your function, as described in this step of the tutorial: [Step 4: Add a CloudFront Trigger to Run the Function](lambda-edge-how-it-works-tutorial.md#lambda-edge-how-it-works-tutorial-add-trigger)\.
+For example, make sure that you're working in a numbered version of your function, as described in this step of the tutorial: [Step 4: Add a CloudFront trigger to run the function](lambda-edge-how-it-works-tutorial.md#lambda-edge-how-it-works-tutorial-add-trigger)\.
 As you make changes and deploy them, be aware that it will take several minutes for your updated function and CloudFront triggers to replicate across all Regions\.
 This typically takes a few minutes but can take up to 15 minutes\.
 You can check to see if replication is finished by going to the CloudFront console and viewing your distribution:
 + Go to the CloudFront console at [https://console.aws.amazon.com/cloudfront/v3/home](https://console.aws.amazon.com/cloudfront/v3/home)\.
 Check for the distribution status to change from **In Progress** back to **Deployed**, which means that your function has been replicated\.
 Then follow the steps in the next section to verify that the function works\.
 Be aware that testing in the console only validates your function’s logic, and does not apply any service quotas \(formerly known as limits\) that are specific to Lambda@Edge\.

-## Identifying Lambda Function Errors in CloudFront<a name="lambda-edge-identifying-function-errors"></a>
+## Identifying Lambda@Edge function errors in CloudFront<a name="lambda-edge-identifying-function-errors"></a>

 After you’ve verified that your function logic works correctly, you might still see HTTP 5xx errors when your function runs in CloudFront\.
 HTTP 5xx errors can be returned for a variety of reasons, which can include Lambda function errors or other issues in CloudFront\.
 + If you use Lambda@Edge functions, you can use graphs in the CloudFront console to help track down what's causing the error, and then work to fix it\.
 For example, you can see if HTTP 5xx errors are caused by CloudFront or by Lambda functions, and then, for specific functions, you can view related log files to investigate the issue\.
 + To troubleshoot HTTP errors in general in CloudFront, see the troubleshooting steps in the following topic: [Troubleshooting Error Responses from Your Origin](troubleshooting-response-errors.md)\.

-### What Causes Lambda Function Errors in CloudFront<a name="lambda-edge-testing-debugging-function-errors"></a>
+### What causes Lambda@Edge function errors in CloudFront<a name="lambda-edge-testing-debugging-function-errors"></a>

 There are several reasons why a Lambda function might cause an HTTP 5xx error, and the troubleshooting steps you should take depend on the type of error\.
 Errors can be categorized as the following: